Legionnaires' disease: Reservoirs

 L. pneumophila thrives in aquatic systems, where it is established within amoebae in a symbiotic relationship.
 Legionella bacteria survive in water as intracellular parasites of water-dwelling protozoa, such as amoebae.
 Amoebae are often part of biofilms, and once Legionella and infected amoebae are protected within a biofilm, they are particularly difficult to destroy.

 In the built environment, central air conditioning systems in office buildings, hotels, and hospitals are sources of contaminated water.
 Other places the bacteria can dwell include cooling towers used in industrial cooling systems, evaporative coolers, nebulizers, humidifiers, whirlpool spas, hot water systems, showers, windshield washers, fountains, room-air humidifiers, ice-making machines, and misting systems typically found in grocery-store produce sections.

 The bacteria may also be transmitted from contaminated aerosols generated in hot tubs if the disinfection and maintenance programs are not followed rigorously.
 Freshwater ponds, creeks, and ornamental fountains are potential sources of Legionella.
 The disease is particularly associated with hotels, fountains, cruise ships, and hospitals with complex potable water systems and cooling systems.
 Respiratory-care devices such as humidifiers and nebulizers used with contaminated tap water may contain Legionella species, so using sterile water is very important.
 Other sources include exposure to potting mix and compost.

 Mechanism

-Legionella spp. enter the lungs either by aspiration of contaminated water or inhalation of aerosolized contaminated water or soil.
+Legionella species enter the lungs either by aspiration of contaminated water or inhalation of aerosolized contaminated water or soil.
 In the lung, the bacteria are consumed by macrophages, a type of white blood cell, inside of which the Legionella bacteria multiply, causing the death of the macrophage.
 Once the macrophage dies, the bacteria are released from the dead cell to infect other macrophages.
-Virulent strains of Legionella kill macrophages by blocking the fusion of phagosomes with lysosomes inside the host cell; normally, the bacteria are contained inside the phagosome, which merges with a lysosome, allowing enzymes and other chemicals to break down the invading bacteria.
+Virulent strains of Legionella kill macrophages by blocking the fusion of phagosomes with lysosomes inside the host cell; normally, bacteria are contained inside the phagosome, which merges with a lysosome, allowing enzymes and other chemicals to break down the invading bacteria.